 Losing the balance is not to underestimate.
 It is a silent process sneaking up on us until it consumes every single bit of joy.
-Coming to a realization that the fight with the co-worker, spouse, service provider, or neighbor is consuming us - even unfocusing us from our question to reach our goals and true self.
+Coming to a realization that the fight with the co-worker, spouse, service provider, or neighbor is consuming and unfocusing us from our quest to reach our goals and true self.

 The realization that something is out of balance is the greatest first step.
 It is hard to realize that we are on the wrong path before we erode trust.
 Sometimes it needs a complete breakdown to make “click”, sometimes our partner, friend or co-worker can help us to get back to reality.

 “Losing your way on a journey is unfortunate.
 But, losing your reason for the journey is a fate more cruel.” — H. G. Wells

 Once we realize that things are going the wrong way, don’t blame yourself or others.
 Focus on “what was before” and “what was the original goal”.
 I realized reading old journals, goal lists, or talking to my partner helps me to gain back perspective.
 Asking myself the question, why am I here on this journey and why did I start this journey in the first place, helps to get back on track.

 (Re-)building goal habits is a helpful tool to re-balance.
 For me, establishing habits around my hobbies of videography/photography, meditation, learning Chinese, thinking, and writing helps me to realize who I really am.
 Paired with making space for healthy food and social connections to my partner, family and friends help to (re-)satisfy the basic needs.
 This is what really matters in life.
 Forgetting about the “luxury” challenges at work, unneeded status, or unimportant fights with people who are not important in our life will cause an easing feeling.

 “You may have lost your way temporarily, but do not lose sight of what matters most on your journey back to Happiness” - Leon Brown

 Focusing energy on the important things (safety, health, food) and relationships will create much more joy than anything else.